andskli/puppet-netbackup/README.md

 ## Limitations and Known Issues

+The installer must be present (and reachable) on the Puppet Client.
+For most of the cases, The Netbackup Installation folder is Shared trhough NFS and mounted on the Nodes (May also leverage on autofs to automount that shared NFS).

-Only tested on Linux (CentOS/Ubuntu) for now.
+Only tested on Linux (RHEL/CentOS/Ubuntu) for now.

 ## Development
 I happily accept bug reports and pull requests via github,